strinsberg/slrg_data/docs/sphinx/source/github.rst

 ..
 There should either be a short example of using the combine script here or a little more info in the script section.
 There will be usage info for the other scripts in this section so it might make sense.
 Maybe split this section into 2. one for getting results from ght and the other for what to do with those results before they can be processed by the other scripts.

-When you have your desired set of GitHub project or commit data collected into data files you can follow the apporpriate process below to start collecting source code samples.
+When you have your desired set of GitHub project or commit data collected into data files you can follow the appropriate process below to start collecting source code samples.

 .. _git-projects: